 How fortunate I was to grow up in the Fellowship!
 My family became members before I can remember and I was involved with the congregation until leaving for college in 1990.
 I still enjoy coming back for special events.
 The values the UU community instilled in me of fostering tolerance, understanding and justice and seeking the oneness of peoples everywhere are still core to my beliefs.
 Now, when asked what religion I am, I still identify as UU, although it has been years since I’ve been a member of a congregation.
 That said, I live in San Francisco, which has a wonderful UU church, and am about to have a baby girl—that’s been making me think it may be time to join the SF congregation! —Johanna Hartwig

-I didn’t really grow up with any religion, but when I turned 13 I started to explore my identity on my own and part of that was religion.
+I didn’t really grow up with any religion, but when I turned 13, I started to explore my identity on my own and part of that was religion.
 I had a good friend who was Mormon, and I went to a Sunday service with her once.
-Everyone was nice and wholesome, but I couldn’t get past the belief that “Jesus died for your sins.”
-It boggled my mind that someone who was no longer alive died for the sins of people not born yet.
-It just didn’t make sense to me.
-Frankly, a lot of things in the Bible didn’t make sense to me, so I decided not to join a church at that age.
+Everyone was nice and wholesome, but the Bible just didn’t make sense to me, so I decided not to join a church at that age.

 As a young adult who had recently graduated from college, I had a hard time making adult friends, so I went to the young-adult meetings at a big Bay Area church.
 Again, I liked the people, but the more meetings I went to, the more it rubbed me the wrong way.
-I couldn’t related with others when they talked about when they first found Jesus, and I disagreed with them that being LGBTQ+ was a choice and a sin.
+I couldn’t relate with others as they talked about when they first found Jesus, and I disagreed with them about LGBTQIA+ issues.
 Once again my enthusiasm for religion greatly waned.

-Now, as a middle-aged adult, I would like to be connected to my community, and I couldn’t find a community service group that suited me.
+As a middle-aged adult, I wanted to be connected to my community, and I couldn’t find a community service group that suited me.
 I remember seeing somewhere in my travels that women could be ministers for this one religion that I had never heard of before–Unitarian Universalism–which was refreshing and progressive.
 The more I found out about UU, the more I learned that the members actually accept everyone.
 And I’m not talking about, “We love everyone…except for the following people because that’s against the Bible.”
 No lip service.
 They accept absolutely everyone, and that’s pretty nice! —Heather M.

 I left my small community at Spiritual Truth Center in Stockton in the Spring of 2010 to join UU in Livermore as I wanted a more active community.
 I already believed in all the values of UU with at the top, the worth and dignity of all human beings.
 I would add the worth of all beings be they plant or animal.
 UU tries to make a difference for the betterment of people and our planet.
 I’m proud to be an active part of this and the national UU community. —Carolina Dickinson